alexismp/pdf-merger/README.md

 * re-order files before uploading them (in which case a single input for mutiple files could work)
 * provide an upload tracker for large files
 * preview files before they're uploaded
-* client-side testing that the files actually contain PDF
+* client-side testing that the files actually contain PDF (server-side testing is implemented)
-* (simple and small UI/UX improvements)

 ### Disclaimer